varasys/theoffice/README.md

 ## The Solution

-**The Office** is a subscription-based co-working space that doubles as a rotating cat adoption center[^2], creating the kind of community that used to happen naturally at work — before screens came between us.
+**The Office** is a subscription-based co-working space that doubles as a rotating cat adoption center — modeled on [Cat Town Oakland](https://www.cattownoakland.org/), the first of its kind in the US, and creating the kind of community that used to happen naturally at work — before screens came between us.

 ## How It Works